starlake-ai/starlake/docs/user/cli/extract.rst

 -----------

-| The schemas should at least, specify :
+| For domain extraction, the schemas should at least, specify :
 |      - a table name (schemas.name)
 |      - a file pattern (schemas.pattern) which is used as the export file base name
 |      - a write mode (schemas.metadata.write): APPEND or OVERWRITE